Javaabu/EFaas-Socialite/README.md

 composer require javaabu/efaas-socialite
 ```

-**Laravel 5.5** uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.
+**Laravel 5.5** and above uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.

 After updating composer, add the ServiceProvider to the providers array in config/app.php